snellingio/folio-markdown/README.md

   Alternatively, to apply middleware to a group of pages, chain the `middleware` method after calling the `Folio::path` method.

-- **Additional Front Matter**: You can add any additional front matter to your page.
-For instance, you might add a `title` key to the page's front matter.
-This will be passed as the `$title` variable to the view template.
-This is applicable to all front matter keys.
+- **Front Matter**: You can add any additional front matter to your page to be passed as view data.
+  For instance, you might add a `title` key to the page's front matter, which will be passed as the `$title` variable to the view template.

-- **Nested Routes & Index Routes**: You can create a nested route by creating one or more directories within one of Folio's directories.
-Similarly, by placing an `index.md` template within a Folio directory, any requests to the root of that directory will be routed to that page.

-- **Route Parameters**: You can have segments of the incoming request's URL injected into your page so that you can interact with them.
-For example, you may need to access the "ID" of the user whose profile is being displayed.

-- **Route Model Binding**: If a wildcard segment of your page template's filename corresponds one of your application's Eloquent models, Folio will automatically take advantage of Laravel's route model binding capabilities and attempt to inject the resolved model instance into your page.

-- **PHP Blocks**: If you want to write PHP code within your file, you must end it in a `.blade.md`.
-After which, you can use the `@php` Blade directive.

 Please refer to the detailed guide below for a comprehensive understanding of each feature.